create-snipara (NPX)

 Planningrlm_plan, rlm_decompose, rlm_multi_query

-Memoryrlm_remember, rlm_recall, rlm_memories, rlm_forget
+Memoryrlm_remember, rlm_recall, rlm_memories, rlm_forget, rlm_memory_attach_source, rlm_memory_verify, rlm_memory_invalidate, rlm_memory_supersede

 Executionexecute_python, get_repl_context (via RLM-Runtime)